VKharlakov/guild-roster-manager/README.md

 ## GuildVerse (English)

-GuildVerse is a website that allows tracking detailed information about the participants of upcoming events in the guilds of the online game World of Warcraft.
-It helps guild leaders to better understand the strength and composition of their groups or raids, including power, role, class, and more.
+GuildVerse is a website that allows the tracking of detailed information about the participants of upcoming events in the guilds of the online game World of Warcraft.
+It helps guild leaders better understand the strength and composition of their groups or raids, including power, role, class, and more.

 ### Functionality:
 - Add/remove guilds to the list of tracked guilds